-As of December 31, 2019, the Company had accrued an aggregate of \$35.8 million for the payments to be provided to the DOJ and the participating State AGs under the agreement in principle within accrued expenses and other current liabilities as reflected on the consolidated balance sheets of the Company as of December 31, 2019.
-In addition, in the quarter ended March 31, 2020, the Company accrued an additional \$13.2 million with respect to the total amount to be paid under the agreement in principle to the DOJ and the participating State AGs, and additional amounts for related costs.
+As of December 31, 2019, the Company had accrued an aggregate of \$35.8 million associated with a potential settlement with the DOJ and the participating State AGs within accrued expenses and other current liabilities and as a reduction of revenue as reflected on the consolidated balance sheet of the Company as of December 31, 2019 and consolidated statement of operations for the year ended December 31, 2019.
+In addition, in the quarter ended March 31, 2020, the Company accrued an additional \$13.2 million with respect to the total amount to be paid under the agreement in principle to the DOJ and the participating State AGs, and additional amounts for related costs as of and for the quarterly period ended March 31, 2020.
+Furthermore, in connection with recording a discrete tax benefit of \$37.7 million related to the net operating loss ("NOL") carryback provisions available under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") legislation, the Company has agreed with the government that, if during calendar years 2020 through 2023, and as long as amounts payable to the government remain unpaid, it receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, the Company will pay 65% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment on the scheduled amounts set forth above, first as a dollar-for-dollar acceleration of the scheduled payment due in December 2025 and then as an accelerated payment of the scheduled payments due in each prior year, up to a maximum total acceleration of \$24.96 million.
+During the three months ended March 31, 2020, we recorded a discrete tax benefit of \$37.7 million related to the NOL carryback provisions available under the CARES Act legislation, and if fully paid, the Company expects that the total accelerated payments to the government will be \$24.5 million.
 As of March 31, 2020, the Company's accrual consists of \$12.0 million in accrued expenses and other current liabilities and \$37.0 million in other long-term liabilities.
 Until the final documents are approved and signed, there can be no assurance that the amount the Company has accrued will be sufficient to cover its obligations relating to this matter.
-The Company's obligations could also increase, potentially materially, depending on a number of factors including whether or not the agreement in principle is finalized, the terms of the final approved agreements, the parties to the settlement, the cost of complying with the terms of the settlement, including monitoring fees related to any potential corporate integrity agreement, the costs related to the settlement, and other factors.
+The Company's obligations could also increase, potentially materially, depending on a number of factors including whether or not the agreement in principle is finalized, the terms of the final approved agreements, the parties to the settlement, the cost of complying with the terms of the settlement, including monitoring fees related to any potential corporate integrity agreement, the costs related to the settlement, and other factors